clux/facemaulers/deities/dahaka.md

 Deal:
 - he gets to live for 1 month; true Divine Soul/Patron
 - can cast any spell provided he has scroll; spell DC buffed to 20 somehow?
+- can do a once per week full rest refresh (chronomancy refresh)
 - needs to kill Arklem/Irae/Kiaransalee
 - need to kill or Modify Memory Ursula (8th level)
 - need to kill or Modify Memory Celerom (8th level)